Nanfengzhiwo1/TipsAboutPSO_UEOnWindows/README.md

 [Documentation](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/PSOCaching/)

-# Where is 'CollectedPSO' folder?Where is 'rec.upipelinecache' file?
+# Where is 'CollectedPSO' folder?
+Where is 'rec.upipelinecache' file?

 * After you have played through your project a few times,you can check under **ProjectName\Saved\StagedBuilds\WindowsNoEditor\GameName\Saved**